caseyanderson/phys_cpu_projects/README.md

 *I am not requiring a textbook as acknowledgement that students will likely need to purchase additional materials to complete projects.*

+### Grading Policy
+Grades will be calculated based on the following distribution:

+* Classroom Attendance = 50%
+* In-class projects and lab assignments = 25%
+* Final project = 25%

 ### Attendance Policy
+Attending class is critical to learning this material.
+We have a lot to cover and will have to move pretty quickly to get through it.
+Attendance, then, is heavily weighted (see above).

 Absences will be excused if and only if I am notified via email prior to the beginning of class.
 Failure to do so will result in an unexcused absence.
 If your absence is excused, we will work out a way for you to make up as much of the in-class activities as possible.
+3 unexcused absences will result in an automatic F in this class.

+### Class Schedule
+This is a 12 week class, however one of our meetings falls on a holiday (memorial day, week 3), so our last meeting will be held during week 13.